Stud poker: Mexican stud

 Various forms of roll your own five-card stud, often with a stripped deck and wild cards, are called Mexican stud, Mexican poker, or stud loco.
 One such variant played by the Casino San Pablo in northern California has these rules: 8s, 9s, and 10s are stripped from the deck, and a single joker is added (the deck therefore contains 41 cards).
 The 7-spot and the J become consecutive, so that 5-6-7-J-Q is a straight.
-A flush beats a full house (with fewer cards of each suit, they are harder to get).
+A flush beats a full house (with fewer ranks in the deck, full house is easier to get).
 The joker plays as a bug if it is face up, and fully wild if it is face down.
 The game is played as five-card stud choose-before roll your own.
 It is usually played with a very high ante, and the high card on the first round pays the bring-in.

 The game of Shifting sands is Mexican stud in which each player's hole card (and all others of that rank) are wild for that player only.